 What we don’t: Decidedly resort-focused and snowboards cost extra to ship.

 We’d be remiss not to include the country’s most popular outdoor co-op here: REI.
-With 168 stores spread across 39 states and the District of Columbia, REI provides a number of perks that many of the sites above lack.
-First is their well-known member program, which costs just $20 for a lifetime membership and offers benefits like 10 percent back on full-priced items, access to a used gear trade-in program and “garage sales,” savings on shop services like snowboard tuning, and other considerable discounts throughout the year.
-We also love their generous return policy—1 year from the date of purchase, regardless of whether or not you’ve used the item(s)—and the convenience of being able to try things on in person before buying.
+With 176 stores spread across 42 states and the District of Columbia, REI provides a number of perks that many of the sites above lack.
+First is their well-known member program, which costs $30 for a lifetime membership and offers benefits like 10% back on full-priced items, access to a used gear trade-in program and “garage sales,” savings on shop services like snowboard tuning, free machine wax for skis and snowboards, and other considerable discounts throughout the year.
+We also love their generous return policy—1 year from the date of purchase for members (90 days for non-members), regardless of whether or not you’ve used the item(s)—and the convenience of being able to try things on in person before buying.

 REI is a leader in the backpacking and camping markets, but they’re less of a standout in the snowboarding realm.
-In other words, selection is decidedly limited compared to the sites above, and especially for backcountry and splitboard gear (they’re very much resort-focused).
-To be fair, they do carry some leading brands like Arbor, Weston, and Jones, and their clothing assortment in particular is pretty solid.
-But the sites above typically have wider assortments of sizes and colorways, and REI is the only retailer on our list to charge an oversized shipping fee for snowboards.
-On the bright side, it’s relatively cheap at $20, and those who live close to a physical location can have their board shipped directly to the store to avoid that added cost.
+In other words, selection is relatively limited compared to the sites above, especially for backcountry and splitboard gear (they’re very much resort-focused).
+To be fair, they do carry some leading brands like Arbor, Weston, and Jones—and their clothing assortment in particular is pretty solid—but the sites above typically have wider arrays of sizes and colorways.
+However, REI’s member benefits and dividend program are hard to beat, and the in-store shop services are especially appealing for those just starting out.

 Snowboard Equipment (Hard Goods)